Great Girls are a network of amazing women of all ages and from all walks of life who connect with each other on a deeper level.

 - help us work through pivotal life transitions

-- empower us with an inner strength and voice we never had before
+- empower us with an inner strength and voice we may need help accessing

 - enable us to build strong and nurturing relationships